Nadir Salifov: Death

 Salifov was shot dead on 19 August 2020 at a restaurant in Antalya by his bodyguard, nicknamed "Khan".
 Khan, who was later identified as 25-year-old Khagan Zeynalov, entered Salifov's room and shot him with a pistol twice; the fatal bullet hit the back of Salifov's head.
 Salifov was rushed to hospital by his other bodyguards, but he died of injuries in the ambulance.
 He may have been killed as "revenge for assaulting other Azeri gangsters".

+Aftermath

 Zeynalov attempted to escape towards the city of Denizli, but was arrested by Turkish police along with his accomplice Amir Gamidli, who acted as Zeynalov's getaway driver.
 Zeynalov and Gamidli were sentenced to life imprisonment in Turkey.
+Salifov's brother Namik ended up succeeding him in his role.